CoreumFoundation/coreum/x/dex/spec/README.md

 and that queue is sorted in ascending order by `desired amount / offered amount`.
 Depending on possible optimizations the implemented formula might be different as long as it preserves the sequence defined here.

+## Order matching between queues

+As defined in the previous section we have two queues described by tuplets: `(tokenA, tokenB)` and `(tokenB, tokenA)`.
+The first token in the tuplet is called `offered token`, second one is `desired token`.
+Now we need to redefine the order matching rule, previously specified for order books, so it might work with queues.

+For the upcoming discussion it is important to note these facts:
+- function `f(x) = 1 / x` is always monotonically decreasing
+- it means that if `g(x)` is monotonic (increasing or decreasing), then the monotonicity of `f(g(x))` has always the opposite direction than `g(x)`

+`(tokenA, tokenB)` queue is sorted in **ascending** order by `tokenB amount / tokenA amount`.
+It means that the first item in that queue offers the lowest price of **selling** `tokenA` (expressed in `tokenB/tokenA` units).
+At the same time, as stated in the rule above, that queue is sorted in **descending** order by `tokenA amount / tokenB amount`.
+It means that the first item in the queue offers the highest price of **buying** `tokenB` (expressed in `tokenA/tokenB` units).

+`(tokenB, tokenA)` queue is sorted in **ascending** order by `tokenA amount / tokenB amount`.
+It means that the first item in that queue offers the lowest price of **selling** `tokenB` (expressed in `tokenA/tokenB` units).
+At the same time, as stated in the rule above, that queue is sorted in **descending** order by `tokenB amount / tokenA amount`.
+It means that the first item in the queue offers the highest price of **buying** `tokenA` (expressed in `tokenB/tokenA` units).

+From these two paragraphs it is possible to construct two understandings of the order matching rule:
+- order matching is possible if the first item in `(tokenA, tokenB)` queue has the `tokenB amount / tokenA amount` coefficient lower than
+  `tokenB amount / tokenA amount` coefficient of the first item in `(tokenB, tokenA)` queue
+- order matching is possible if the first item in `(tokenA, tokenB)` queue has the `tokenA amount / tokenB amount` coefficient higher than
+  `tokenA amount / tokenB amount` coefficient of the first item in `(tokenB, tokenA)` queue

+Both rules mean exactly the same so only one must be chosen.

+Side note: The fact that those two rules are equivalent, proves that it is possible to construct both mirrored order books from the same two sets of orders.

 ## Fund locking

 Whenever an order is placed, all the corresponding funds required to execute that order must be locked.